 On Remaining Somewhat Centrist?…

-I’ve reworked some of the essay-type entries in jinnyoccasionalpoems.com into a collection of “somewhat centrist” entries, recently made available in either print or e-book format.
+Early in 2023, I reworked some of the essay-type entries in jinnyoccasionalpoems.com into a collection of “somewhat centrist” entries and made them available in either print or e-book format.
 My hope is that folks who may or may not share any of my perspectives will find encouragement and food for thought and discussion in Somewhat Centrist, Slightly Sexist Seasonal Rants: Musings from the Alto Section.

 Apple Book of Poems…

 In spring 2020, during the covid-19 pandemic lockdown, I prettied up some of the poems that first appeared on jinnyoccasionalpoems.com, added a few more, and put out the Apple Book “Border Stater.”
-It’s now available for free on any Apple device.
-My hope is that a few of the poems will still be relevant once this pandemic is behind us.
+It was offered free on any Apple device.
+I’m not sure whether it is still available in 2023, given upgrades and changes in Apple technology.
+My hope is that a few of the poems may still be relevant once this pandemic is behind us.

-Sometime this summer, while I was traveling and not paying much attention, the sum in my “book bank account” for my China travel memoir Where the Great Wall Ends topped $1,000 for the first time.
+Sometime during summer 2019, while I was traveling and not paying much attention, the sum in my “book bank account” for my China travel memoir Where the Great Wall Ends topped $1,000 for the first time.
 I realize this does not qualify the book for best seller status.
 Still, it was gratifying to me that enough online and in person purchasers had bought copies to put me into four figures.

 So I ordered more copies for my in-person marketing efforts, which I’ll need to ramp up as the winter holidays approach.
-My book is one American’s evolving perception of a huge, populous, diverse, rapidly changing country at the other side of the northern hemisphere.
+This book, published in 2017, is one American’s evolving perception of a huge, populous, diverse, rapidly changing country at the other side of the northern hemisphere.
 A distillation of nearly forty years of study and of intermittent travels and extended stays in China, Great Wall profiles many of China’s regions and large cities, including both ends of the Great Wall.
-The book also includes vignettes of previous stays in two areas currently much in the news: the special administrative area of Hong Kong along China’s southern coast, and, in its far northwest, the “autonomous region” of Xinjiang.
+The book also includes vignettes of previous stays in two areas recently much in the news: the special administrative area of Hong Kong along China’s southern coast, and, in its far northwest, the “autonomous region” of Xinjiang.

 Now a whole litany of “if’s”: